How to Make Money With Online Courses and Promote it

 4 Steps for Building an Online Course That Beats the Competition

-A lot goes into building a successful online course.
+A lot goes into building and selling a successful online course.
 It’s not as simple as switching on your camera and giving a presentation.

 Here is a quick walkthrough of the entire process: